Sudden Cat Death: Tips for Understanding Why It Happens

-One of the most awful things that a cat lover can experience is the sudden loss of a beloved cat.
+One of the worst things a pet lover can experience is the sudden loss of their beloved cat.
 Trying to understand sudden cat death is excruciatingly painful.
-You want to make sense of what happens, consider what you could have done differently, and/or determine if there were signs of problems that you didn’t observe.
-It is most difficult to understand sudden cat death when it is unexpected or happens to a young cat.
-In this article, we will discuss some of the possible causes of sudden cat death.
+You want to make sense of what happened, consider what you could have done differently, and determine if there were health issues that you didn’t observe.
+It is most difficult to understand sudden cat death when it happens to a young animal.
+In this article, we discuss some of the possible causes of sudden cat death.

 Possible Causes of Sudden Death in Cats